Families Living in Transition: McKinney-Vento

 Lighthouse

-For emergency shelter, food assistance and youth shelter/services, please contact:
+For food assistance, please contact:

 Web Site: Lighthouse

-Phone: 248-920-6000 (x3300 for Emergency Shelter)
+Phone: 248-920-6000

 Information Resources